Skip to main content

 When creating real-time tables with Protobuf data, users can now point to a descriptor file (for example, a file on S3) instead of requiring a schema registry URL.
 This aligns Data Portal with common Protobuf deployment patterns and removes the need for manual overrides.

-• Cancel running queries from the editor
+• Cancel queries from the editor

 Enhancements